-- B. Exfiltration shall be the preferred method for addressing stormwater.
-If traditional methods are used, the stormwater system shall be designed to function as a site amenity (e.g., giving the appearance of a stream; providing landscaping, sculptures, and/or walking trails along the edge; channeling the water through the development instead of relegating it to a hidden corner; etc.).
-Green roofs, rain gardens, rain cisterns, or other green or LID stormwater techniques may be considered site amenities for the purpose of this requirement. - C. Where the St. Johns Water Management District or City regulations (see Sections 117-788.C.3.c and 113-223.B.12) require fencing around a stormwater facility, only ornamental metal fencing will be allowed. - D. Green roofs shall be permitted for all building types. - E. Bioretention systems, bioswales, tree filters, or other vegetated stormwater BMPs shall be used for treatment of stormwater runoff from streets, parking lots, plazas, and other impervious surfaces.
+- B. All stormwater systems shall be designed to function as site amenities, or exfiltration shall be required.
+Green roofs, rain gardens, rain cisterns, or other green or LID stormwater techniques may be considered site amenities for the purpose of this requirement. - C. Where the St. Johns Water Management District requires fencing around a stormwater facility, only ornamental metal fencing will be allowed. - D. Green roofs shall be permitted for all building types. - E. Bioretention systems, bioswales, tree filters, or other vegetated stormwater BMPs shall be used for treatment of stormwater runoff from streets, parking lots, plazas, and other impervious surfaces.
 These vegetated BMPs can include impermeable liners with underdrains to provide water quality treatment where infiltration is not technically feasible due to site contamination concerns. - F. For new construction and major modifications, retention must be placed in the rear or side yard, not adjacent to the public right-of-way, unless it is integrated into the design and featured as a site amenity, and unless the site has multiple street frontages.